Adzz/match_a/notes.md

   - Except now we have hit the very problem that the library we are writing is trying to solve.
   -

+There are two ways to get one pattern to match many different data types.
+One is to implement one match for each data type differently.
+The other is to implement each data type with the same kind of underlying data type.

+So for example in elixir Structs are all maps.
+That means pattern matching syntax for maps applies to any struct.
+So we get one to many.
+Both have their place, but one downside of implementing lots of datatypes in terms of one is it can lead to strange looking data in order to get sensible looking pattern matches.
+To the point where you wouldn't do that.

+Like imagine a MapSet that allows PM - well MapSet is a struct and therefore a map, so we _can_ pm on it.... but to get what we actually want (like pattern match on the elements in the MapSet) we'd have to expose the things we want to match on in the keys present in the MapSet.

+So instead we can go the other way and try to implement one pattern differently for each data type it might be relevant to.

 primitives in the PM lang? like variable and wildcard.
 Empty and rest should be implemented differently We can use the struct technique to add free variables into the mix and therefore add more values where needed.

+What are ADTs
+Abstractions - many concretions.
+Either at once or over time.
+Because you have many concretions the abstraction handles that usually by exposing fns So we could do that.
+But now we aren't pattern matching.

+So why are pattern matching?

+There's this sense where piling on abstractions can (at its best) give you a clear understanding of what you program is doing in the problem domain - it can tell you what's happening at that level of abstraction.

+But there is a clear need to know sometimes what is actually happening.
+2am when the pager is going mental (also, remember pagers?!).

+Both have their places and both

+Sometimes we have the clear design pressure to know "we'll have many shapes let's think about that" But other times you might not think "we need reversible pipelines" until much later.

+so the solution can't be "just think of everything up front" (solution to what we havent outlined the problem yet)

+Abstract then means we can hide implementation details.
+But this is by definition at odds with what pattern matching does.